Superlasek/Superlasek/README.md

 ### Hello World ✌ [Lasek](https://www.github.com/superlasek) here!

-- 🌱 I’m currently learning JS, SQL
+- 🌱 I’m currently learning about DevOps, Microservices and that
 - 🤔 I’m looking for help with databases and improve my english.
 - 💬 Ask me about any tech related things.
 - 📫 How to reach me: 🐦Twitter - [@superlasek](https://www.twitter.com/superlasek)